Zero-sum subsequences in bounded-sum $\{-r,s\}$-sequences: Avoidance of zero-sum arithmetic subsequences in -sequences

 \section{Avoidance of zero-sum arithmetic subsequences in $\{-r,s\}$-sequences}

 In this section we first generalize the results on zero-sum arithmetic subsequences from $\{-1,1\}$-sequences to general $\{-r,s\}$-sequences.
-The construction here will use the same idea as in Definition \ref{plus-definition} of setting $f(j)$ depending on the residue of $j$ modulo some positive integer, but for arbitrary positive integers $r$ and $s$ we cannot prove a quadratic lower bound in terms of $k$ for $M(r,s,k)$ due to some number-theoretic obstructions.
+The construction here will use the same idea as the proof of Theorem \ref{quadratic-theorem} of letting $f(j)$ depend on the residue of $j$ modulo some positive integer.
+However, for arbitrary positive integers $r$ and $s$ we cannot prove a quadratic lower bound in terms of $k$ for $M(r,s,k)$ due to some number-theoretic obstructions.

-Recall that we can assume without loss of generality assume that $\gcd(r,s) = 1$ and that $r \neq s$ since the case $r=s=1$ has already been dealt with in the previous section.
+Recall that we can assume without loss of generality that $\gcd(r,s) = 1$ and that $r \neq s$ since the case $r=s=1$ has already been dealt with in the previous section.
 We can also assume that $r < s$ since we can negate every term of a $\{-r,s\}$-sequence to produce a $\{-s,r\}$-sequence such that the existence of a zero-sum arithmetic subsequence is preserved.
 We begin the construction with some definitions and a key lemma comparable to Lemma \ref{plus-lemma}.